luoyunan/ECNet/README.md

   - [Contact](#contact)

 ## Overview
 ECNet (evolutionary context-integrated neural network) is a deep learning model that guides protein engineering by predicting protein fitness from the sequence.
 It integrates local evolutionary context from homologous sequences that explicitly model residue-residue epistasis for the protein of interest with the global evolutionary context that encodes rich semantic and structural features from the enormous protein sequence universe.
-Please see our [preprint](https://doi.org/10.1101/2020.01.16.908509) for details.
+Please see our *Nature Communications* [paper](https://doi.org/10.1038/s41467-021-25976-8) for details.
 ![ECNet](doc/overview.png)
 ## Installation
 Clone and export the GitHub repository directory to python path